uo-aws-lza/docs/index.md

 {: .note }
 🚧 This site is under construction, stay tuned for more information! 🚧

-# University of Oregon Cloud Wiki
+# University of Oregon AWS Wiki

-Welcome to the University of Oregon’s Cloud Wiki!
-This wiki is designed to help you get started with public cloud computing, focusing primarily on Amazon Web Services (AWS).
+Welcome to the University of Oregon’s AWS Wiki!
+This wiki is designed to help you get started with AWS cloud computing.
 Whether you are looking for a quick how-to on launching an EC2 instance or want to adopt Infrastructure as Code (IaC) practices using Terraform, this is the place to begin.

 ## What You'll Find Here